RELATED LINKS

 6. Oyster card FAQs: which card to buy?

-Heathrow London Airport - exit the airport and follow the signs for the Underground.
-You can buy an Oyster card at the airport Tube station cashier window. ...
+London City Airport - exit the airport and follow the signs for the Underground.
+You can buy an Oyster card at the airport DLR station cashier window.
+Alternatively, ...
 If you buy a London Pass without travel included, you will need to buy a Visitor Oyster card*, Oyster card or 7 Day Travelcard ticket separately.

 Pay as you go with daily capping is cheaper than buying a Day Travelcard when you travel in London Zones 1-9.
 Travelling with children.
 Children under five travel free with a fare-paying adult.
 If your child is under 11, they can travel free on: Buses and trams; Tube, DLR, London Overground, Elizabeth line and some National Rail services.